by Karen Walker

 The Sunshine Camp, situated by Pound Corner, was originally a farmhouse, Hudson’s, with some land and modest surroundings.
 Building started in 1938 but was not finished by the outbreak of World War 2.
 It was offered as a prisoner-of-war camp but was rejected because the accommodation was not considered up to standard !
 Eventually it was used by the Royal Marines.
 Sunshine opened its doors to the public in the early 1940’s, owned by Freshfields, a local management team who were later bought out by Pontins, one of the biggest names in Leisure and Tourism.
 However, it was later bought out by Warners and known as Mill Rythe Holiday Village.
 It was here that the BBC shot scenes for the extremely popular sit-com Hi Di Hi, the movie ‘Confessions From a Holiday Camp’ was filmed entirely at Mill Rythe and, more up to date in 2004, scenes from Eastenders were shot there.

 Another camp was built in the early fifties and that was Sinah Warren, which of course is very well known right up until today.
 Sinah Warren started life as a "health farm", run by Monks, in the late 15th Century.
 The origin of the name ‘Sinah’ has raised much debate, one proposed theory states Sinah was the name of a herb used to cure a wide range of ailments, the other that Sinah was once a breed of long-tailed rabbit, hence Sinah Warren.
 Which is correct, you can choose!
-Following extensive religious and cultural changes in the 16th Century, Sinah was sold to the Duke of Norfolk and remained in the family for generations until it was sold to Augustus Arbuthnot in the 1930’s.
-Arbuthnot, a millionaire businessman, was an outstanding character who married Miss Lambert, heiress to the famous Wills Tobacco Emporium.
+Following extensive religious and cultural changes in the 16th Century, Sinah was sold to the Duke of Norfolk and remained in the family for generations until it was sold to Andrew Arbuthnot in the 1930’s.
+Arbuthnot, a millionaire businessman, was an outstanding character who married Miss Lambert, from the Lambert & Butler tobacco family.
 He built a large residence, Sinah Warren, and established one of the first ‘factory farms’ in the country, to help deal with food shortages during the war.
 Here he had a battery hen farm, with vast sheds housing poultry in battery cages, which covered the area of Lime Grove and part of Sinah Lane.
 Needless to say the residents around Sinah used to complain of the smell when the wind blew their way over the great manure heaps which built up there.
 However, his hen houses always passed the health inspections; it was said he had plenty of finance to keep the inspectors quiet, so perhaps that is the reason why!
 On his travels abroad he brought back various species of trees and plants, his aim, supposedly was to plant every known tree in the world, hence the extensive and varied tree cover in this area.
-At the outbreak of the Second World War he went to America and never came back.
-The Royal Navy took over the house during the war and afterwards it lay vacant until in 1952, it was sold for £8,000 to a Portsmouth builder who began to turn it into a holiday camp.
+During the Second World War the Royal Navy took over the house and Arbuthnot left for London and apparently never lived at Sinah Warren again.
+After the war it lay vacant until in 1952 it was sold for £8,000 to a Portsmouth builder who began to turn it into a holiday camp.
 He sold it to Warners before it was finished, however.
 Warner’s went on to finish building Sinah Warren as a Holiday Camp and it opened in the summer of 1958.

 87 years on, Hayling Island still has three holiday camps up and running.
 They have moved with the times, altered and reinvented themselves to provide a holiday camp experience to suit the needs of the 21st Century.
 Two of these camps or should we now say, hotels or holiday resorts, still carry the Warner brand even though owned by a large Leisure company called Bourne Leisure.
 They are Sinah Warren and Warner Lakeside Coastal Resort.
 The third camp, now owned by an independent company is Mill Rythe Holidays.
 All three of these Holiday resorts are in prime locations and continue to draw guests to this lovely Island.
 Butlins was always the biggest and most well known holiday company, it was Billy Butlin who, when opening his first camp had the slogan ‘A week’s holiday for a week’s pay’ and this was a great success.
 The company continues to offer these holidays today but it is interesting that Warners, the brand most associated with Hayling, still has 13 Holiday Resorts under this brand, which are for adults only and constitute Historic or Character Hotels.
 These thrive and are throughout the UK and continue to occupy a niche in this unique holiday industry in the 21st century.